 - Mince the garlic and shallots.
 Saute in vegetable oil over low heat until aromatic.
 Be careful not to burn the garlic as it will taste bitter.

 - Add the preserved red beancurd to the wok.
 Mix it with the garlic and shallots to form a paste.
 Then add 400ml of water and turn it into a sauce.

 - Add the five spice powder, chicken stock, wine, star anise, light soy sauce, salt and sugar into the wok.
 Bring it a boil and let it simmer for five minutes to reduce a quarter of the volume.
 If you do not have chicken stock, just use plain water although the flavor is less intense.

-- You may want to add a half teaspoon of cornflour to thicken the sauce, or simmer a little longer until it slightly thicken.
+- You may want to add a half teaspoon of cornflour to thicken the sauce or simmer a little longer until it slightly thickens.

 Braising or steaming?

 Since the pork and taro are steam in the braising liquid, it is both!
 You can find the recipe 芋头扣肉 by typing both versions in the browser, but braised pork belly and taro is definitely the more popular English name.

 Step four- Braised the pork belly and enjoy